Life Cycle of a Remodeling Business

 Maturity is the stage of the business lifecycle before the owner retires.
 The company has weathered ups and downs in the economy and is seeing another generation of workers moving up.
 The remodeling business has established its brand at this stage of the business life cycle, and revenue is dependable and predictable.
 As an owner, if you planned right, you’ve delegated tasks and established a retirement plan.

 4. Succession and Exit

 After a career of fixing homes, the day has come; it’s retirement time—no more demands from customers, subcontractors, and all the government agencies.

 - Make final payments to employees and subcontractors

 - Cancel insurance

-If there aren’t any employees, a sole proprietor will close the business checking account after all transactions have cleared the bank, close out any registrations with the state, and file a final tax return.
+A sole proprietor can close business checking accounts after all transactions have cleared the bank.
+They will close out any registrations with the state and file a final tax return.
 If there are employees, a qualified accountant or payroll specialist can assist with completing the final filings and paperwork.

-An LLC, partnership, or corporation will need to refer to the Operating Agreement for the succession, transfer, and exiting procedures.
-The company should consult an attorning if it plans to shut down, sell, or transfer ownership.
-If the business is closing, dissolution documents will need to be filed to shut down the business formally.
+Filing Articles of Dissolution with the state will end a business entity.
+An LLC, partnership, or corporation will refer to the Operating Agreement for the succession, transfer, and exiting procedures.
+The company should consult an attorney if it plans to shut down, sell, or transfer ownership.